Radiopharmaceuticals Market Size, Share and Trends 2025 to 2034

 The increasing incidence of conditions like cancer, cardiac diseases, and neurological disorders drives the demand for these diagnostic services.
 Additionally, medical imaging centers play a central role in the expansion of theranostic approaches, where radiopharmaceuticals are used for both diagnosis and therapy, further solidifying their significance in the market.

-Radiopharmaceuticals Market Players
+Radiopharmaceuticals Market Companies

 • Bayer AG